 Montreal - Points of View

-The Saint-Laurent Boulevard artery has also undergone a transformation.
-A short film conveys the liveliness of this legendary street through unique views of its history and the contribution that immigration has made to our culinary, sport and cultural traditions.
+A short video conveys the liveliness of Saint-Laurent Boulevard through unique views of its history and the contribution immigration has made to our culinary, sport and cultural traditions.

 In parrallel with our exhibition, we have asked Montreal personalities to share their favourite places or their point of view on the city.
 Discover the Mile End with the leader of Bran Van 3000, James Di Salvio.